neuronsimulator/nrn/docs/nmodl/language/nmodl_neuron_extension.rst

     with units and are used exactly like normal variables.
 The user is responsible for setting these pointer variables to actual variables at the hoc interpreter level.
 Actual variables are normal variables in other mechanisms, membrane potential, or any hoc variable.
-See below for how this connection is made.
+    See :ref:`below<pointer_communication>` for how this
+    connection is made.
 If a POINTER variable is ever used without being set to the address of an actual variable, ``NEURON`` may crash with a memory reference error, or worse, produce wrong results.
 Unfortunately the errors